techidaily/site-win11-tips/source/_posts/streamlining-anomalies-dealing-with-anydesk-issues-in-windows.md

  An outdated graphics driver may lead to performance issues and, worse, system crashes.

  Need to learn more about updating a graphics driver?
-Don't worry; check out our guide on[how to update your Windows graphics driver](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
+Don't worry; check out our guide on [how to update your Windows graphics driver](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
 With an updated graphics driver, you can not only avoid display issues, but also enhance your remote viewing experience.

 ## 4\.
 Could Not Log Into the Remote Computer